It was June and we were experiencing the hottest day of the year so far. Standing over the grill frying up burgers and hot dogs wasn’t helping.

 Just to confirm everything was final and fully settled, my wife made one last call.

 “Yep, it’s all paid off, ma’am.
 Is there anything else I can help you with today?”

 WE’RE DEBT FREEEEEE!!!!!!!!!

-Do you have a plan to pay off your home early?
-What keeps you motivated each month?
+What are your thoughts on paying off your home early versus investing for retirement?
+If paying off your home early like us, what keeps you motivated each month?
 Maybe your mortgage is already gone!
 What are you doing with the money now?
-Tell me your story in the comments.
+I’d love to hear your thoughts in the comments.